Effectful

 You may see this API error out with “forward-mode AD not implemented for operator X”.
 If so, please file a bug report and we will prioritize it.
 An alternative is to use

-, which has better operator coverage.A basic usage with a pointwise, unary operation will give a diagonal array as the Jacobian
+jacrev(), which has better operator coverage.A basic usage with a pointwise, unary operation will give a diagonal array as the Jacobian

 >>> from torch.func import jacfwd >>> x = torch.randn(5) >>> jacobian = jacfwd(torch.sin)(x) >>> expected = torch.diag(torch.cos(x)) >>> assert torch.allclose(jacobian, expected)

-can be composed with vmap to produce batched Jacobians:>>> from torch.func import jacfwd, vmap >>> x = torch.randn(64, 5) >>> jacobian = vmap(jacfwd(torch.sin))(x) >>> assert jacobian.shape == (64, 5, 5)
+jacfwd()can be composed with vmap to produce batched Jacobians:>>> from torch.func import jacfwd, vmap >>> x = torch.randn(64, 5) >>> jacobian = vmap(jacfwd(torch.sin))(x) >>> assert jacobian.shape == (64, 5, 5)

 If you would like to compute the output of the function as well as the jacobian of the function, use the

-flag to return the output as an auxiliary object:>>> from torch.func import jacfwd >>> x = torch.randn(5) >>> >>> def f(x): >>> return x.sin() >>> >>> def g(x): >>> result = f(x) >>> return result, result >>> >>> jacobian_f, f_x = jacfwd(g, has_aux=True)(x) >>> assert torch.allclose(f_x, f(x))
+has_auxflag to return the output as an auxiliary object:>>> from torch.func import jacfwd >>> x = torch.randn(5) >>> >>> def f(x): >>> return x.sin() >>> >>> def g(x): >>> result = f(x) >>> return result, result >>> >>> jacobian_f, f_x = jacfwd(g, has_aux=True)(x) >>> assert torch.allclose(f_x, f(x))

 Additionally,

-to produce Hessians>>> from torch.func import jacfwd, jacrev >>> def f(x): >>> return x.sin().sum() >>> >>> x = torch.randn(5) >>> hessian = jacfwd(jacrev(f))(x) >>> assert torch.allclose(hessian, torch.diag(-x.sin()))
+jacrev()can be composed with itself orjacrev()to produce Hessians>>> from torch.func import jacfwd, jacrev >>> def f(x): >>> return x.sin().sum() >>> >>> x = torch.randn(5) >>> hessian = jacfwd(jacrev(f))(x) >>> assert torch.allclose(hessian, torch.diag(-x.sin()))

 By default,

-:>>> from torch.func import jacfwd >>> def f(x, y): >>> return x + y ** 2 >>> >>> x, y = torch.randn(5), torch.randn(5) >>> jacobian = jacfwd(f, argnums=1)(x, y) >>> expected = torch.diag(2 * y) >>> assert torch.allclose(jacobian, expected)
+jacfwd()computes the Jacobian with respect to the first input.
+However, it can compute the Jacboian with respect to a different argument by usingargnums:>>> from torch.func import jacfwd >>> def f(x, y): >>> return x + y ** 2 >>> >>> x, y = torch.randn(5), torch.randn(5) >>> jacobian = jacfwd(f, argnums=1)(x, y) >>> expected = torch.diag(2 * y) >>> assert torch.allclose(jacobian, expected)

 Additionally, passing a tuple to

-will compute the Jacobian with respect to multiple arguments>>> from torch.func import jacfwd >>> def f(x, y): >>> return x + y ** 2 >>> >>> x, y = torch.randn(5), torch.randn(5) >>> jacobian = jacfwd(f, argnums=(0, 1))(x, y) >>> expectedX = torch.diag(torch.ones_like(x)) >>> expectedY = torch.diag(2 * y) >>> assert torch.allclose(jacobian[0], expectedX) >>> assert torch.allclose(jacobian[1], expectedY)
+argnumswill compute the Jacobian with respect to multiple arguments>>> from torch.func import jacfwd >>> def f(x, y): >>> return x + y ** 2 >>> >>> x, y = torch.randn(5), torch.randn(5) >>> jacobian = jacfwd(f, argnums=(0, 1))(x, y) >>> expectedX = torch.diag(torch.ones_like(x)) >>> expectedY = torch.diag(2 * y) >>> assert torch.allclose(jacobian[0], expectedX) >>> assert torch.allclose(jacobian[1], expectedY)

-- effectful.handlers.torch.jacrev(func: Callable, argnums: int | Tuple[int] = 0, *, has_aux=False, chunk_size: int | None = None, _preallocate_and_copy=False)¶
+- effectful.handlers.torch.jacrev(func: Callable, argnums: int | tuple[int] = 0, *, has_aux=False, chunk_size: int | None = None, _preallocate_and_copy=False)

 Computes the Jacobian of

-with respect to the arg(s) at indexargnum
+funcwith respect to the arg(s) at indexargnumusing reverse mode autodiffNote

 Using